adamchalmers/new_rust_project/README.md

 # NewProject
-My starting repo for making a new project in Rust.
-Just use `cargo bench` to run the benchmarks.
+This is a simple starting repo for making a new project in Rust with benchmarks.
+Most of your code will go into `lib/`.
+Your `main` function will live in `bin/`.
+This also includes benchmarks using [Criterion](https://github.com/bheisler/criterion.rs).
+Just use `cargo bench` to run the benchmarks in `lib/benches/`.

+# Why?
+Criterion can only benchmark code from libraries.
+But I always want to benchmark my binaries.
+So I wrote this nice directory structure which lets you keep most of your code in `lib/` (so it can be benchmarked).
+And then it includes a binary in a different package.
+This has the nice side-effect of letting you separate your dependencies.
+For example, your library can use async/await without pulling in any executor or runtime.
+Then, your binary can import a heavy dependency like `tokio` to actually execute the async functions.
+This reduces compile times for users of your library :)